isabella232/ingest-central/.github/ISSUE_TEMPLATE/Bug_report.md

 **Impact**

-Please explain how this bug impacts you or users to help us prioritise.
+Please explain how this bug impacts users to help us prioritise.

+Example:

+No user will be able to upload a file and so this will block all submissions.

 **Screenshots or Messages**